 - 1) The FerroAtlántica Stock Exchange is a reorganization that does not give rise to any change of control, and therefore is outside the scope of the application of IFRS 3, Business Combinations ("IFRS 3").
-Accordingly, it has been accounted for as a common control transaction measured at carrying values (i.e. using FerroAtlántica predecessor book values). - 2) The Globe Merger has been accounted for using the acquisition method of accounting for business combinations under IFRS 3, with FerroAtlántica treated as the accounting acquirer.
+Accordingly, it has been accounted for as a common control transaction measured at carrying values (i.e. using FerroAtlántica predecessor book values). - The Globe Merger has been accounted for using the acquisition method of accounting for business combinations under IFRS 3, with FerroAtlántica treated as the accounting acquirer.
 Under this method of accounting, any excess of (i) the aggregate of the acquisition consideration transferred and any non-controlling interest in Globe over (ii) the aggregate of the fair values as of the closing date of the Business Combination of the assets acquired and liabilities assumed was recorded as goodwill.
 The "Acquisition Consideration" is the fair value on the closing date of the Business Combination of the consideration given.
 The value of the Ferroglobe Ordinary Shares issued to Globe Shareholders pursuant to the Business Combination Agreement has been determined based on the trading price of the Globe Shares at the date of completion of the transactions.
 Identifiable assets and liabilities assumed were provisionally recorded at the estimated fair values on the Business Combination date, while costs associated with the Business Combination are expensed as incurred.
 The Company utilized the services of third-party valuation consultants, along with estimates and assumptions provided by the Company, to estimate the initial fair values.
-The third-party valuation consultants utilized several appraisal methodologies including income, market and cost approaches to estimate the fair value of the identification and initial measurement of assets acquired and liabilities assumed.
+The third-party valuation consultants utilized several appraisal methodologies including income, market and cost approaches to estimate the fair value of the identifiable net assets acquired.
+The valuation of assets acquired and liabilities assumed is preliminary.
+The Company will continue to refine the identification and initial measurement of assets acquired and liabilities assumed.
 Differences between the preliminary estimates and the final acquisition accounting may occur and these differences could have a material impact on the accompanying unaudited pro forma condensed combined financial information and the combined company's future results of operations and financial position.